 Keen to play in part of a percussion section again, I joined the Canterbury Christ Church University Symphonic Winds in October 2008.
 I had already developed an appetite for wind orchestra repertoire, but it was at this point that I began to really appreciate the extent to which the wind orchestra was important as an ensemble per se.
 In conversation, Grenville remarked at that it is still undervalued in our society, where for most the Wind Band still conjures a sound picture of mostly military marches and popular tunes!
 He added that he always enjoyed not only working alongside some very able students but also in promulgating the Wind Orchestra as a tremendous ensemble capable of realising very challenging music.

-We began rehearsing several other works in the repertoire, most memorably including Incantation and Dance by John Barnes Chance, Illyrian Dances by Guy Woolfenden, Orient et Occident by Camille Saint-Saens, and the second suite in F (1911) by Holst.
-At the time, I remember being particularly moved by the dark tones of the slow movement, Songs Without Words, from Holst’s second suite.
-Among the many pieces we wanted to play in our first concert that year, I also remember reading through Awayday by Adam Gorb, who became my composition tutor three years later.
+We began rehearsing several other works in the repertoire, most memorably including Incantation and Dance by John Barnes Chance, Illyrian Dances by Guy Woolfenden, Orient et Occident by Camille Saint-Saens, and the English Folk Song Suite (1923) by Ralph Vaughan Williams.
+At the time, I remember being particularly moved by the darker tones of the slow movement, Intermezzo, from Holst’s second suite.
+Among the many pieces we went on to play in our first concert that year, I also remember reading through Awayday by Adam Gorb, who became my composition tutor three years later.
 Awayday, written specifically for wind orchestra, is an especially vibrant work, rhythmically and texturally, and for me it helped to demonstrate the incredible potential of the wind orchestra as a medium.
 Long before this, in the summer of 2003, I had become very fond of Hammersmith (1930), an extremely effective and an often very dark piece written for wind orchestra by Gustav Holst.